What is Hoarding Disorder?

 Prior to the acceptance of hoarding disorder as a separate condition on its own, hoarding behavior was thought to be a symptom of OCD.
 Studies conducted with this assumption in mind found that OCD sufferers who were hoarders had different patterns of brain activity than those OCD sufferers who didn’t hoard.
-The studies also found that people who had a family history of hoarding were at a higher risk of suffering from the behavior.
+The studies also found that people who had a family history of hoarding were more likely to suffer from the behavior.

 The differences in brain function seemed to be linked to a particular chromosome, a cell structure that contains inherited genetic material.
-In families with two or more hoarders, individuals had a unique genetic pattern on chromosome 14, whereas OCD sufferers without hoarding behaviors showed a unique pattern on chromosome 3.
+For example, in families with two or more hoarders, individuals had a unique genetic pattern on chromosome 14, whereas OCD sufferers without hoarding behaviors showed a unique pattern on chromosome 3.

-These findings suggest not only that hoarding disorder is likely distinct from OCD, but also that it may be passed through families.
+These findings suggest hoarding disorder is likely distinct from OCD, and it may be passed down through families.
 Research into this possibility is ongoing.

 How Is Hoarding Disorder Detected?

-Recognizing hoarding disorder early is important because hoarding behaviors tend to get more severe over time.
-Early detection, diagnosis, and treatment can help to get symptoms under control before they have a major impact on the sufferer’s life.
+Early Recognition of hoarding disorder is important because hoarding behaviors tend to get more severe with time.
+Early detection, diagnosis, and treatment can help get symptoms under control before they have a detrimental impact on the sufferer’s life.

 Warning signs of hoarding disorder include: